 The emergence of long-lasting alternating periods of optimism and pessimism can be understood in light of the stability analysis.
-As we have shown in Section 3, the most economically relevant phenomenon occurring when the market is driven by the general mood is that polarized regimes emerge, in terms of both possible steady states, attractors and basins of attractions.
-In the simulation reported in Figure 5, for $\sigma=1$ , the fundamental steady state is unstable, and deterministic trajectories can converge toward the polarized steady states.
-Since the stock price is affected by shocks, due to the "polarized" structure of the basins of attractions, the trajectories persist in the basin of the same attractor (e.g., of the optimistic attractor) for several periods until a random deviation moves them into the basin of the other attractor (e.g., of the pessimistic one), in which trajectories wander until a similar phenomenon drives them back into the basin of the former attractor.
+As we have shown in Section 3, the most economically relevant phenomenon occurring when the market is driven by the general mood is that polarized regimes emerge, in terms of both possible steady states, attractors and basins of attraction.
+In the simulation reported in Fig. 5, for $\sigma = 1$, the fundamental steady state is unstable, and deterministic trajectories can converge toward the polarized steady states.
+Since the stock price is affected by shocks, due to the "polarized" structure of the basins of attractor) for several periods until a random deviation moves them into the basin of the other attractor (e.g., of the pessimistic one), in which trajectories wander until a similar phenomenon drives them back into the basin of the former attractor.
 In this process, prices are close to a random walk, with optimistic and pessimistic agents frequently switching between the two strategies.

-Finally, in the last row of Figure 5, we compare the multifractality of the time series when agents choose their strategy only based on the profit evaluation $(\sigma=0)$ or only considering the sentiment perception $(\sigma=1)$ .
+Finally, in the last row of Fig. 5, we compare the multifractality of the time series when agents choose their strategy only based on the profit evaluation ($\sigma = 0$) or only considering the sentiment perception ($\sigma = 1$).
 The results are obtained considering the average values derived from 1,000 simulations.
-As we can see, in the former case $\Delta\alpha$ remains constant, in contrast with a typical multifractal pattern.
-For such reason, we do not report the plot of $\Delta\alpha$ obtained with shuffled time series, which is similar to the original time series and does not provide further relevant information.
-Conversely, in the latter case $\Delta\alpha$ is increasing (right panel of Figure 5, solid line), providing evidence for multifractality with a significant strength when N=16,000.
-The result is corroborated by the decreasing behavior of the shuffled time series (right panel of Figure 5, dashed line), which confirms that the source of multifractality is the long-time correlation of the observables.
+As we can see, in the former case $\Delta \alpha$ remains constant, in contrast with a typical multifractal pattern.
+For such reason, we do not report the plot of $\Delta \alpha$ obtained with shuffled time series, which is similar to the original time series and does not provide further relevant information.
+Conversely, in the latter case $\Delta \alpha$ is increasing (right panel of Fig. 5, solid line), providing evidence for multifractality with a significant strength when N = 16,000.
+The result is corroborated by the decreasing behavior of the shuffled time series (right panel of Fig. 5, dashed line), which confirms that the source of multifractality is the long-time correlation of the observables.
 All the previous considerations suggest that the more refined modeling of animal spirits behavior allows for a better agreement between simulated and real time series.